Membership Inference Attacks on Machine Learning: A Survey: Introduction

-Membership inference attacks on machine learning models aim to identify whether a data sample was used to train the target machine learning model or not.
-It can raise severe privacy risks to individuals.
-For example, identifying that a certain patient’s clinical record was used to train a model associated with a disease reveals that the patient has this disease.
-Moreover, such privacy risk might lead commercial companies who wish to leverage machine learning as a service to violate privacy regulations.
-Veale et al.~\cite{veale2018algorithms} argue that membership inference attacks on machine learning models increase their risks to be classified as personal data under the General Data Protection Regulation (GDPR)~\cite{enwiki:1003412589}.
-Homer et al.~\cite{homer2008resolving} propose the first membership inference attack that infers the presence of a particular genome in a genomics dataset.
-Shokri et al.~\cite{shokri2017membership} present the first membership inference attack against machine learning models.
-Specifically, they demonstrate that an adversary can tell whether a data instance has been used to train a classifier or not, solely based on the prediction vector of the data instance (which is also known as black-box access to a trained machine learning model).
-Since then, a growing body of work further investigates and extends the topic of membership inference attacks on machine learning models.
-For example, membership inference attacks are initially investigated on classification models and the adversary only has black-box access to the target models.
-They are further explored on generative models~\cite{hayes2019logan} and investigated when the attacker has white-box access~\cite{nasr2019comprehensive}.
-Meanwhile, there is a large body of work that proposes different defense methods that try to mitigate the effectiveness of membership inference attacks.
+Membership inference attacks (MIAs) on ML models aim to infer whether a data record was used to train a target ML model or not.
+MIAs can raise severe privacy risks to individuals.
+For example, by identifying the fact that a clinical record has been used to train a model associated with a certain disease, MIAs can infer that the owner of the clinical record has the disease with a high chance.
+A recent report~\cite{tabassi2019taxonomy} published by the National Institute of Standards and Technology (NIST) specifically mentions that an MIA determining an individual was included in the dataset used to train the target model is a confidentiality violation.
+Moreover, such privacy risks caused by MIAs can lead to commercial companies who wish to release machine learning as a service (MLaaS) to violate privacy regulations.
+For example, Veale et al.~\cite{veale2018algorithms} mention that MIAs on ML models increase their risks of being classified as private personal information under the General Data Protection Regulation (GDPR)~\cite{wikipedia_gdpr}.
+The concept of MIAs is firstly proposed by Homer et al. in~\cite{homer2008resolving} where they demonstrate an attacker can leverage the published statistics about a genomics dataset to infer the presence of a particular genome in this dataset.
+Also, recent papers~\cite{pyrgelis2018knock,pyrgelis2020measuring} have shown the feasibility of MIAs on location data.
+Besides the MIAs on such databases, Shokri et al.~\cite{shokri2017membership} proposed the first MIAs on several classification models in the context of ML.
+They demonstrate that an attacker can identify whether a data record was used to train a neural network based classifier or not, solely based on the prediction vector of the data record (which is also known as black-box access to the target ML model).
+Since then, there have been an increasing number of studies that investigate MIAs on various ML models, including regression models~\cite{gupta2021membership}, classification models~\cite{shokri2017membership}, generation models~\cite{hayes2019logan}, and embedding models~\cite{song2020information}.
+Meanwhile, a large body of work proposes different membership inference defenses from different perspectives to defend against MIAs while preserving the utility of the target ML models.